 For a more detailed treatment of PIAs consult the ESOMAR/GRBN guideline, Duty of Care: Protecting Research Data Subjects from Harm.
-In addition, the ESOMAR Data Protection Checklist provides a step-bystep evaluation process to identify gaps and develop solutions in an organisation's information security infrastructure and practices.
+In addition, the ESOMAR Data Protection Checklist provides a step-by-step evaluation process to identify gaps and develop solutions in an organisation's information security infrastructure and practices.
 Researchers should consult it as part of the risk mitigation phase of a PIA.

-6 Establishing Grounds For Processing Personal Data
+6. Establishing Grounds For Processing Personal Data

-Data protection frameworks worldwide increasingly require that individuals and organizations of all kinds establish clear and compelling grounds before collecting and/or processing personal data.
-These requirements apply to researchers as well.
+Data protection frameworks worldwide increasingly require that individuals and organisations establish clear and compelling grounds before collecting and/or processing personal data.
+These requirements apply to researchers.
 Even in jurisdictions where no legal requirements exist, researchers have a responsibility to respect the privacy and rights of data subjects.
 This requires that they establish some basis for collecting and/or processing any personal data.

-Implicit in this requirement is the need to identify the holder of the data to be processed and to secure permission to process the data.
-Researchers must not access or scrape personal data from websites or other online sources without the knowledge and consent of the data holder.
+Implicit in this requirement is the need to identify the owner of the data to be processed and to secure permission to process the data.
+Researchers must not access or scrape personal data from websites or other online sources without the consent of the data owner (see section 9, Responsibilities to data owners).

-6.1 Determining provenance
+6.1 Determining data provenance

-Before accessing any secondary data source containing personal data researchers must first determine the provenance of individual data items, i.e., the origins of data and its subsequent processing, in as much detail as possible.
-This can be difficult when using a database constructed from multiple sources, where a number of merging, linking, transforming, or aggregating steps may already have been performed.
+Before accessing any secondary data source containing personal data, researchers must first determine the provenance of individual data sets, i.e., the origins of data and its subsequent processing, in as much detail as possible (see section 8).
+This can be difficult when using a database constructed from multiple sources, where a number of merging, linking up, transforming or aggregating steps may already have been performed.
 The difficulty will vary depending on whether the data is first, second or third party.
-For example, when dealing with first and second party data the holder of the data is often easy to identify and the circumstances of collection determined.
+For example, when dealing with first and second party data, the data owner is often easy to identify and the circumstances of collection determined.
 When working with third party data, which generally is multi-sourced, even establishing provenance can be a major undertaking.
 Data brokers, for example, typically build profiles of individual consumers from dozens of sources, making it difficult to verify what data subjects were told at the time of collection and what limitations may have been placed on its use.

-One straightforward method for doing so is to acquire and review for each data source the Terms of Use (ToU), privacy notice, or other similar document provided to data subjects at the time of collection.
+One relatively straightforward method for doing so is to acquire and review for each data source the Terms of Use (ToU), privacy notice, or other similar document provided to data subjects at the time of collection.
 Researchers must only use secondary data sources containing or constituting personal data that are adequately supported by information that specifies how the data was collected, under what terms, and for what purpose.
-Above all else, researchers must verify that the personal data was collected legally and with the knowledge of the data subject.
-Only then can the researcher determine whether the data can be processed for a research purpose.
+Above all else, researchers must verify that the personal data was collected legally and transparently, which is essential when determining whether the data can be processed for a research purpose.